Sydney-Informatics-Hub/geopython/README.md

 ---
-title: "SIH Python for Geoscientists"
+title: "SIH Python for Geoscience"
 ---
 # Readme

 All of the jupyter notebooks are in the `_ipynb` notebook.

-Python for geosciences SIH materials
+Python for Geoscience SIH materials

 Rendered at: https://sydney-informatics-hub.github.io/geopython/